oacore/content/docs/discovery.md

 CORE Discovery processes and validates information from a number of large third party scholarly data sources to build and maintain a database of links pointing to freely available copies.
-The service also relies on information harvested by CORE from thousands of repositories and journals, meaning that CORE discovery maximises the coverage and accuracy of the Discovery service.
+The service also relies on information indexed by CORE from thousands of repositories and journals, meaning that CORE discovery maximises the coverage and accuracy of the Discovery service.